 New job, same great super fund

 Good news.
-Shortly, PSSap members who no longer work for an APS eligible employer will be able to receive their new employer’s contributions into PSSap and remain a PSSap contributing member.
+Eligible PSSap members who no longer work for the Australian Government may be able to have their new employer’s contributions paid into PSSap and remain a PSSap contributing member.

 For more details, eligibility requirements and the latest updates, please see New job, same great super fund.